All Episodes

 Right.

-So, in the preparation...
+So in the preparation.

 jordan holmes

-Giving back lands to the Native Americans.
+I'm giving back lands to the Native American.

 dan friesen